BrianCodez/SISR/README.md

 Expect bugs, crashes, and missing features.

 > [!CAUTION]
-If you are a Youtuber, and intend to talk about this software, **please talk to me first**
+If you are a Youtuber, and intend to talk about or mention this software, **please talk to me first**
 I **really** want to avoid people publicly saying wrong things about my Software, because of features missed.
 It happens too often